-In 1964, one of the nation's first three voluntary Plasmapheresis Donor Centers for platelet collection is established by Dr. Elias Cohen.
+In 1964, one of the nation's first three voluntary platelet collection centers is established by Dr. Elias Cohen.

 In 1965, the Center for Crystallographic Research opens to study the arrangements of atoms in substances.
 This Center was the first and only one of its kind in the United States.